-The only way forward to position your company for sustained growth is to look deeply at building a humanity focused culture, lean & light operation and digital forward strategy.
+The only way forward to position your company for sustained growth is to look deeply at building a humanity-focused culture, a lean and light operation, and a digital-forward strategy.

 To thrive in 2022 and beyond, we must shift our strategy to include a focus not only on brand and product, but also add: